 This is one of the most important winning techniques and the hardest to learn.

-All of our lives we hear that quitting is for losers.
+For our entire lives, we hear that quitting is for losers.
 If we were superheroes, this would be totally right.
 But we’re not – we need to quit certain situations and actions in order to survive.

 But why is quitting so important for design contests?

 Total time invested: 20 hours.
-Total win: 0
+Total wins: 0

 Now imagine a different story.
 You’re in a contest that started out poorly for you but you decided to quit it immediately and enter two new contests.
 One of these contests went poorly for you but you won the other one with virtually no effort.

 Total time invested: 20 hours.
 Total wins: 1

 I hope I’m getting my point across – if the contest isn’t working out in your favor, quit it immediately.
 There’s nothing to gain by trying to prove yourself to clients or other designers out there because design contests are not about being persistent, they are about being capable to deliver what the client wants to see.

 Quit often, and without regrets.
 You’ll be happy you did.